Poetry in our genomes

 The fact that we are so similar is what allowed the first human reference genome to be built, becoming the standard for deciphering our individual genomes.
 Now that we know our lineages are ancient, and our code so similar yet intricately different — we start to get the wonderment.
 Making the genetic human family story a fascinating mix of science and the arts.

-That’s the pure poetry in our genomes.
+That’s the poetry in our genomes.
 Listen to Maya Angelou, read the poem in her melodic voice.
 It’s a short, captivating video produced by Apple Computer.

 The SciArt movement.